dataaxiom/ghcr-cleanup-action/README.md

-Multi architecture images which have no underlying platform packages are automatically removed for the keep-n-untagged and keep-n-tagged modes and not include in their count.
+Multi architecture images which have no underlying platform packages are automatically removed for the keep-n-untagged and keep-n-tagged modes and not included in their count.
 Partially corrupt images are not removed by default, use the validate option to be able to identify and then fix them.

 ### Validate Option

-Set the validate option to true to enable a full scan of the image repository at the end of the exectuion to check that all multi architecture images have no missing platform images.
+Set the validate option to true to enable a full scan of the image repository at the end of the execution to check that all multi architecture images have no missing platform images.
 Warnings will be outputted if there are missing packages.